Is Qualtrics about to go public? A chat with founder Ryan Smith on the IPO question

 So there you have it for future plans.
 But when is the crucial part here — and that is something Smith was much more coy about.
 When asked if he was going this year he simply said, “We’re making good progress there,” and promised TechCrunch would be the first to know.

 Keep in mind, there have been several tech companies in the enterprise space that have recently gone public and, according to Smith’s own words in that same interview, have revenues matching Qualtrics, making him feel “great.”
 While we don’t have direct word on Qualtric’s annual revenue, a couple of analysts I asked estimated it was at least in the $150 million range last year.
-MuleSoft logged just under $188 million in 2016 revenue, for comparison.
+MuleSoft, another enterprise company that went public last month, logged just under $188 million in 2016 revenue, for comparison.

 So there you have it.
 Stay closely tuned right here for more, because it looks very likely Qualtrics is currently prepping for an IPO.